 Salvia officianalis-Cooking Sage-Garden Sage-Edible Sage

-Whatever we call it, grow it to eat.
-Gray/green and velvety, sage leaves will enhance the taste of chicken, pork, turkey, squash, beans, and, yes, cocktails.
+Whatever we call it, grow aromatic culinary Sage for your Kitchen.
+Gray/green and velvety sage leaves will enhance the taste of chicken, pork, turkey, squash, beans, and cocktails.
 This is culinary sage, also called garden sage, growing in a mounded shape, not the tall flowering ornamental salvia, its willowy cousin.

-Use culinary sage to add flavor and reduce sodium in your diet.
-See in the summary a presentation from the Mayo Clinic.
+Use culinary Sage to add flavor and reduce sodium in your diet.
+See information in the summary, a presentation from the Mayo Clinic.
 Sage is a perennial member of the mint family and grows conveniently near the kitchen door.
-Its scent evokes our important memory.
+Its scent evokes our important memories.

 Keep an open mind about all the tasty things you can make in the kitchen with Sage from your garden.